cpascual36/cpascual36.github.io/README.md

 ## Project 4: Website Performance Optimization

-Optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible.
+Given the provided website, optimize the critical rendering path and make the page render as quickly as possible.
 Identify and resolve performance issues to achieve a target score of 90+ for index.html on PageSpeed Insights mobile/desktop and a consistent 60 FPS when scrolling in pizza.html.

 ###File Structure
-src/
+<h6>src/</h6>
 Contains development CSS, JS, and images, sorted into respective directories. dest/
 Contains the production ready CSS, JS, and images built from the src/ files.